Keith Lipson

 Clarinetist/educator, conductor, literary translator

-Born into an intellectual family in Cambridge, Massachusetts, and later moved to Malibu, California.
-Started learning to play clarinet at the age of 8.
-He studied under Yehuda Gilad, a senior professor at the Colburn Conservatory of Music in Los Angeles and the University of Southern California.
-At the early age of 14, Li Kesi began to play clarinet concertos with professional symphony orchestras, including three concertos by Copland and Weber and Mozart's A major concerto.
-At the age of sixteen, Li Kesi participated in the International Clarinet Association Solo Competition and won first place.
-In the same year, he was admitted to the world-renowned Curtis Institute of Music, becoming the youngest clarinet student in its history.
-While studying at the Curtis Institute of Music, he also served as principal clarinet of the Curtis Institute of Music Symphony Orchestra for two years and collaborated with many world-class master conductors.
-While at Curtis, Li Kesi also minored in philosophy and literature at the University of Pennsylvania, an Ivy League school.
-Li Kesi served as principal clarinet of the following orchestras: Verbier Symphony Orchestra (Switzerland), KBS Korean Broadcasting Symphony Orchestra, and New York Knights Symphony Orchestra.
-Li Kesi also performed in a series of chamber concerts held at Barge Music in New York with members of Yo-Yo Ma's Silk Road Ensemble.
+Born in Cambridge, Massachusetts, to an intellectual family, Keith Lipson later moved to Malibu, California.
+He began studying clarinet at age eight under Yehuda Gilad, a distinguished professor at the Colburn School and the University of Southern California in Los Angeles.
+By age 14, Lipson was performing clarinet concertos with professional symphony orchestras, including works by Copland, Weber (three concertos), and Mozart’s A Major Concerto.
+At 16, he won first place in the International Clarinet Association Solo Competition and was admitted to the world-renowned Curtis Institute of Music, becoming the youngest clarinet student in its history.
+While at Curtis, he served as principal clarinetist of the Curtis Symphony Orchestra for two years, collaborating with numerous world-class conductors.
+During this time, he also minored in philosophy and literature at the University of Pennsylvania, an Ivy League institution.
+Lipson has held principal clarinet positions with orchestras such as the Verbier Festival Orchestra in Switzerland, the KBS Symphony Orchestra in South Korea, and the Knights Orchestra in New York.
+He also performed in a series of chamber music concerts with members of Yo-Yo Ma’s Silk Road Ensemble at Barge Music in New York.

-At the invitation of the Ministry of Foreign Affairs, Li Kesi performed a solo piece for the leaders of China and the United States at a state banquet in the Great Hall of the People.
-Li Kesi is a visiting expert at Chengdu University of Technology since 2022.
-He has begun to hold a series of lectures on aesthetic education at the school.
-Li Kesi is also devoted to education, and many of his students have been admitted to top music colleges and conservatories in the United States and Europe, including Curtis Institute of Music, Juilliard School of Music, Yale University, and Eastman Conservatory of Music, Cleveland Conservatory of Music, Colburn Conservatoire, Royal Conservatory of Music, Cologne Conservatory of Music, Hamburg Conservatory of Music, Interlochen Art School, etc. Some of Li Kesi's students already play clarinet in well-known domestic orchestras, such as China Philharmonic Orchestra, Qingdao Symphony Orchestra, etc.
+At the invitation of the Ministry of Foreign Affairs, Lipson performed solo works at a state banquet at the Great Hall of the People for top Chinese and American leaders.
+Since 2022, he has served as a guest expert at Chengdu University of Technology, where he has initiated a series of lectures on aesthetic education.
+Deeply committed to education, Lipson has guided many students to gain admission to top music schools and conservatories in the United States and Europe, including the Curtis Institute of Music, Juilliard School, Yale University, Eastman School of Music, Cleveland Institute of Music, Colburn School, Royal Academy of Music in the UK, Cologne University of Music, Hamburg University of Music, and Interlochen Arts Academy.
+His students also hold prominent clarinet positions in orchestras such as principal clarinetist of the China Philharmonic Orchestra and the Qingdao Symphony Orchestra.